Help Center/ Cloud Container Engine/ User Guide/ Storage/ Elastic Volume Service/ Dynamically Mounting an EVS Disk to a StatefulSet

 AZ where the EVS volume is created.
 It must be the same as the AZ planned for the workload.

-For details about the value of zone, see Regions and Endpoints.
+For details about its value, see Regions and Endpoints.

 everest.io/disk-volume-type